 Falls woman admits to more than $500,000 theft from investment firm

 Nov.
-10—BUFFALO — A Falls woman has pleaded guilty to stealing more than $500,000 from a Buffalo-based investment firm.
+13—BUFFALO — A Falls woman has pleaded guilty to stealing more than $500,000 from a Buffalo-based investment firm.

 Jennifer Campbell, 47, of the Falls, entered her plea to a single count of wire fraud during a Wednesday afternoon hearing before U.S. District Court Judge Lawrence Vilardo.
 She faces a potential maximum prison term of 20 years behind vars and a fine of $250,000 when she is sentenced by Vilardo on Feb.
 27.